f-hafner/f-hafner.github.io/content/blog/amsterdam-policy-hackathon-2025.md

 *A team with diverse backgrounds is key*

 We only learned the details of the challenge (such as data to work with) after forming the team.
-With backgrounds in NLP, AI, design, public policy and economics, our team was well "diversified" for either a more or less technical case.
+With backgrounds in NLP, human-centric AI, public policy and economics, our team was well "diversified" for either a more or less technical case.

-*Causal inference*
+*Causal inference was useful, but in an unexpected way*

 The challenge asked us to "make visible the unseen preventive effects".
 At first, I considered this a problem of estimating causal effects ex-post with observational data---however, the only data we were given were some comparisons of using different remote monitoring technologies.
 Nothing that one can run regressions on.